raphaelm/python-fints/docs/tans.rst

 :func:`~fints.formals.TwoStepParametersCommon` subclass with varying fields, depending on the version of the two-step process and the bank.

-The `name` field of theese objects provides a user-friendly name of the TAN mechanism that you can display to the user to choose from.
+The `name` field of these objects provides a user-friendly name of the TAN mechanism that you can display to the user to choose from.
 To select a TAN mechanism, you can use :func:`~fints.client.FinTS3PinTanClient.set_tan_mechanism`, which takes the identifier used as key in the :func:`~fints.client.FinTS3PinTanClient.get_tan_mechanisms` return value.